Mountain pygmy owl: Vocalization

 There is limited information regarding specific seasonal calls or songs, pertaining to the mountain pygmy owl.
-However, it is suggested that vocal behaviour observed in the Eurasian pygmy owl, (Glaucidium passerinum), can be applied to the other pygmy owl species.
+However, it is suggested that vocal behavior observed in the Eurasian pygmy owl (G. passerinum) can be applied to the other pygmy owl species.
 Pygmy owls from British Columbia to California have a slow single hoot, compared to pygmy owls in southern British Columbia which have a slow double hoot.
 Individuals in the interior United States to Arizona have a fast single hoot, and a fast double hoot can be heard from southern Arizona to southern Mexico.
 Calls consist of two categories, primary and secondary.
 Territorial calls are considered primary and consist of an echoed single and or double "hooting/tooting", which can be heard close to sunrise and after sunset throughout the year.
 These calls can be heard more frequently in spring and fall.
 In addition, during nesting season, the male will call ahead with a soft hoot, when approaching the nesting cavity with food.
 The female has a similar but broken call, which she uses in communication with the male and when in danger.
 A form of duetting can be heard, where the male will hoot first and the female will answer in a lower tone.
 The secondary call is a song of increasing pitch that consists of 11 hoots.
-This call can be heard by both males and females, throughout the year.
+This call can be heard from both males and females, throughout the year.
 Furthermore, it is more frequent during autumn, when they are protecting their territory and encouraging their young to leave the nest.

-Diet and Hunting
+Diet and hunting

 The diet of the mountain pygmy owl consists of the following: insects, orthopterans (crickets, grasshoppers), beetles, small mammals (rodents) and reptiles.
 Their diet consists of a large portion of songbirds including the American robins and larger species.

 Pygmy owls have a rather unique feeding habit, as they can consecutively consume prey head first.
 However, when consuming snakes, they do so tail first.
 They have a very high metabolism and require a constant food supply.
-The pygmy owl's lack of a crop and inefficient gastric digestion, inhibits its ability to digest bones, thus causing the formation and regurgitation of pellets.
+The pygmy owl is akin to all other owls in that it lacks a crop and has inefficient gastric digestion.
+This inhibits its ability to digest bones, thus causing the formation and regurgitation of pellets.

 The pygmy owl is a diurnal hunter but is also known to hunt around dawn and dusk.
 Interestingly, when in flight, the wings of the pygmy owl make noise, unlike other owl species which are silent fliers.
 While perching on a high branch it will search for prey, and once found, the pygmy owl will dive to the ground to catch it.
 It is significant to note that, if the attempt fails the owl will immediately search for new hunting grounds.
-The reason for this behaviour is that the pygmy owl is commonly mobbed by songbirds.
-This is a form of defence, where multiple songbirds will swarm a predator forcing them to leave the area.
+The reason for this behavior is that the pygmy owl is commonly mobbed by songbirds.
+This is a form of defense, where multiple songbirds will swarm a predator forcing them to leave the area.